LoyolaChicagoBooks/introcs-csharp/rst/comparisonops.rst

 variable overtimeHours.
 You are encouraged to think about a solution before going on and examining mine.

-You can try running my complete example program, :repsrc:`wages1/wages1.cs`, also shown below.
+You can try running the complete example program, :repsrc:`wages1/wages1.cs`, also shown below.

 .. literalinclude:: ../source/examples/wages1/wages1.cs